techgiants19/aws/ALB/README.md

-# Runing Spring Boot Application in EC2 and routing traffic through AWS-ELB Application Load Balancer
+# Runing Spring Boot Application in EC2 and routing traffic through AWS-ALB Application Load Balancer

 This article will cover following use cases.